Ways To Save Money – 21 Non-Coupon Ways To Save On Groceries

 - Buy manager markdowns.
 This is a great way to grab meat, produce and bakery items when they are near end date but still in good shape.
 Cook meats right away and freezer for use in recipes later, or slice up produce and freeze for use later.

-- Use a cash back credit or debit card that earns money on your purchases that you can put back into you grocery budget next month or year.
+- Use a cashback credit card or debit card that earns money on your every shopping that you can be putting back into your grocery budget next month or year.

-- Shop less frequently.
+- Spending less frequently.
 When you go to the store more often you inevitably spend more.
 Try to shop only once or twice a month.

 - Plan for leftovers.
 Making a meal in a larger batch often doesn’t take exactly twice the ingredients to actually provide you with multiple meals.
 Plan for a larger batch so you can serve as lunch the next day, or as smaller portions of the entree with more side dishes on a different night.

 - Use tougher cuts of meat.
-A slow cooker will make a huge difference in how easy it is to cook the inexpensive tougher cuts of meat and save you tons of money.
+A slow cooker will make a huge difference in how simple it is to cook inexpensive tougher cuts of meat and save you tons of money.

 - Buy generic brands.